hillstoneLeo/rint-data-manager/test/README.md

 └── cindy/            # Cindy's projects (with .dvc files)
 ```

-**Note**: DVC uses content-addressable storage where all files from all users are stored together in `/opt/dvc_storage/files/md5/` organized by their MD5 hashes.
+**Note**: DVC uses HTTP remote storage pointing to `http://server:7123/dvc`.
 This means:
-- Files with identical content are stored only once (deduplication)
+- All DVC data is stored and managed by the Rint Data Manager server in `/opt/dvc_storage`
 - User separation is maintained through DVC metadata (.dvc files) in each project
-- All users share the same physical storage pool for efficiency
+- No shared storage volume is needed between containers - clients communicate with server via HTTP
+- The server maintains its own DVC storage for handling client uploads and data management
+- DVC hooks automatically upload .dvc metadata files to the server after git commits

 ## Development and Testing